- thumb (n.)

 - thumb (v.)

 - "to go through" (especially of printed material), 1930, from thumb (n.), though the related sense of "soil or wear by handling" dates from 1640s.
+Earlier as a verb it meant "to play (a musical instrument) with the thumb" (1590s).
 Meaning "to hitchhike" is 1939; originally the thumb pointed in the direction one wished to travel.
 Related: Thumbed; thumbing.
 To thumb (one's) nose as an expression of derision is recorded from 1903.